MountRoyalCSIS/COMP2631-Fall2020/01 Hash Tables/Linear Probing Psuedocode.md

 - While `i < SIZE` (we haven't checked all buckets):
   - Check at position `(h + i) % SIZE` for the key
   - If we find an empty bucket
+    - If we have no saved position for adding
+        - Remember this position for adding
     - Return: "not found" and position for adding
+  - If bucket not deleted and the key is found
+    - Return bucket position
-  - If found, we are done, return bucket position
+  - If the bucket is deleted and we have no saved position for adding
+    - Remember this position for adding
   - If not found, set `i` to `i + 1`
 - Return "table full"